Language and Cognitive Effects of Bilingualism: the Good, the Bad or the Ugly

 Within the field of psycholinguistics, bilingualism has been one of the most intriguing and fascinating areas of research in the past few decades.
 This wide interest has produced a body of evidence from diverse bilingual/multilingual communities around the world, some aspects of which still remain controversial.
 In this course, the students can expect to learn about various bilingual contexts and how those contexts shape our mind and cognition.
 In what way do bilinguals’ languages develop?
 Do bilinguals have better cognitive functions than monolinguals?
 Is there any harm in speaking two languages?
 What is the effect of bilingualism on language and cognitive development in clinical populations (autism spectrum disorders, attention deficit hyperactivity disorder, specific language impairment)?
 Can bilingualism delay the onset of dementia?
 These are just some of the questions that will be addressed in this course.
 In addition, students will get an opportunity to learn about methodological approaches used to investigate bilingualism, and consequently design a research study.
 During the lectures, students will be given the background to various topics which will later be discussed in a series of seminars.

-Pre-requisite knowledge required: Students are not expected to have any previous knowledge of the field.
+Students are not expected to have any previous knowledge of the field.

-Transferable knowledge and skills: critical thinking, reading and writing skills; knowledge of certain methodological approaches used in humanities and social sciences.
+Critical thinking, reading and writing skills; knowledge of certain methodological approaches used in humanities and social sciences.